Hofsmo/sigurdsjuliaregistry/README.md

 # sigurdsjuliaregistry
-Registry for my julia packages
+This repository serves as a registry for my Julia pacakges using (https://github.com/GunnarFarneback/LocalRegistry.jl)[LocalRegistry.jl]